kitya-yuom81/kitya-yuom81/README.md

-## 🚀 Current Project
+## 🚀 Current Projects

-I am currently working on and competing with a **Fullstack Web Application** called **AUPP Connect**.
+### 🤖 ScholarAI — AI-Powered Study Assistant

+ScholarAI is a Telegram-based AI study assistant designed to improve access to personalized learning.

+It integrates:
+- AI-generated quizzes and explanations
+- Study tracking and analytics
+- Smart reminders and goal monitoring

+The mission of ScholarAI is to reduce educational inequality by providing accessible, low-cost digital learning tools for students in developing regions.

+---

+### 🌐 AUPP Connect — Full-Stack Networking Platform

-AUPP Connect is a networking platform designed to connect students, alumni, and professionals through messaging, mentorship, and career opportunities.
+AUPP Connect is a full-stack web application designed to connect students, alumni, and professionals through mentorship, messaging, and career opportunities.

+Key focuses:
+- Secure authentication system
+- REST API architecture
+- Scalable backend services
+- Structured database modeling
+---

-## 🎯 Future Goals
+## 🎯 Long-Term Vision

-My long-term goal is to specialize in **Spring Boot Microservices Development** and enterprise backend engineering.
+My long-term goal is to specialize in AI-driven systems and enterprise backend development, building technology solutions that bridge digital divides and empower youth globally.

-I am passionate about designing:
-- Scalable distributed systems
-- Cloud-native applications
-- High-performance backend services
-- Secure and maintainable system architecture